redhat-developer/yaml-language-server/README.md

 The language server uses [JSON Schema](https://json-schema.org/) to understand the shape of YAML files.
 Schema definitions can be written in JSON (`.json`) or YAML (`.yaml` or `.yml`) format.

-Schemas can be associated with YAML files by using a modeline, an inline `$schema` property, or the `yaml.schemas` setting.
-Integrations can also provide schema associations through LSP notifications.
-See [`json/schemaAssociations` notification](#jsonschemaassociations-notification) for integration details.
+Schemas can be associated with YAML files using a modeline, an inline `$schema` property, or the `yaml.schemas` setting.
+Integrations can also provide schemas through the [registered custom schema provider](#custom-schema-provider) or the [`json/schemaAssociations` notification](#jsonschemaassociations-notification).

 When multiple schema sources or schema-disabling settings apply to the same file, see [Schema resolution priority](#schema-resolution-priority).